monbro/chrome-extension-pagenote-for-notion/README.md

 ### 📝 URL-Specific Notes
 - Each URL has its own dedicated note in your Notion database
-- Notes are automatically saved as you type
+- Notes are automatically saved as you type (with 500ms debounce)
-- Domain-based organization - all tabs on the same domain share the panel state
+- Domain-based organization - all tabs on the same domain can access the panel
+- Editor is disabled while loading content from Notion (prevents editing empty notes)

+### 💾 Smart Save Status Indicator
+- **⏳ Loading** (gray) - Content is being loaded from Notion
+- **💾 Saving** (orange, with pulse animation) - Note is being saved
+- **✅ Saved** (green) - Note successfully saved
+- **⭕ Unsaved** (red) - You have unsaved changes
+- **❌ Error** (red) - Failed to save (with error message)

 ### 🎨 Rich Text Editing
 - **Bold**, *Italic*, and <u>Underline</u> formatting
 - Bullet lists support
 - Indent/Outdent functionality
 - Full contenteditable editor with HTML support
+- Beautiful toolbar with intuitive icons

 ### 🖱️ Context Menu Integration
 - Select any text on a webpage
 - Right-click and choose "Add selection to note" to instantly append text to that page's note
+- Text is formatted as a paragraph and automatically saved

 ### 📊 Notes Dashboard
-- View all your notes in one place
+- View all your notes in one place with card layout
 - Search and filter notes by content, title, or URL
+- Open Website - Jump to the original webpage
+- View in Notion - Open the note entry directly in your Notion database
 - Delete old or unused notes
+- Beautiful, responsive grid layout

+### 🔗 Notion Integration Features
+- **Open in Notion** button (🔗 Notion) in the side panel toolbar
+- **View in Notion** button (View in Notion) in the dashboard for each note
-- Each note links directly to the website
+- Direct links to your Notion database entries

-### 🔔 Smart Notifications
-- Subtle "Note available" indicator when visiting pages with existing notes
-- Beautiful gradient notification with pencil icon

-### ⌨️ Keyboard Shortcuts
-- **Cmd+Shift+8** (Mac) / **Ctrl+Shift+8** (Windows/Linux): Toggle list item for current line
+- Notes stored in your personal Notion workspace
+- Access notes from anywhere (desktop, mobile, web)
+- Automatic page creation and updates
+- Full Notion database functionality

 ### 🌓 Dark Mode Support
 - Automatically adapts to your system's light/dark mode preference
 - Smooth theme transitions
 - Beautiful UI in both modes

-### ☁️ Notion Integration
-- Notes stored in your personal Notion workspace
-- Access notes from anywhere (desktop, mobile, web)
-- Automatic page creation and updates
-- Full Notion database functionality

-- Import notes from backup files
-- Full backward compatibility with older export formats
+- Proper contrast and readability in all themes

+### ⌨️ Keyboard Shortcuts
+- **Cmd+Shift+8** (Mac) / **Ctrl+Shift+8** (Windows/Linux): Toggle list item for current line

 ## Installation